atlanticchilli/qf-research-feed/preprints/2025/11/arxiv_2511.15214_v2/01_intro.md

 These prompts enable structured variation in narrative tone and content, allowing for controlled analysis of linguistic effects on perception and interpretation of earnings disclosures.

-## Appendix D Prompt Descriptions for LLM-as-a-Judge
+## Appendix C Prompt Descriptions for LLM-as-a-Judge

 This appendix outlines the prompt template used to evaluate whether a morphed version of an earnings call transcript preserves factual content while exhibiting a significant change in tone.